-Mourning his dead child, a haunted Vietnam war veteran attempts to discover his past while suffering from a severe case of dissociation.
-To do so, he must decipher reality and life from his own dreams, delusion, and perception of death.
+Mourning his dead child, a haunted Vietnam War veteran attempts to uncover his past while suffering from a severe case of dissociation.
+To do so, he must decipher reality and life from his own dreams, delusions, and perceptions of death.

 New York postal worker Jacob Singer is trying to keep his frayed life from unraveling.
 His days are increasingly being invaded by flashbacks to his first marriage, his now-dead son, and his tour of duty in Vietnam.
-Athough his new wife tries to help Jacob keep his grip on sanity, the line between reality and delusion is steadily growing more and more uncertain.
+Although his new wife tries to help Jacob keep his grip on sanity, the line between reality and delusion is steadily growing more and more uncertain.
 Written by

 Jean-Marc Rocher <firstname.lastname@example.org>

 76 of 97 people found this review helpful.

 Was this review helpful to you?